Priyanshuchakraborty14/Expense-tracker/README.md

 │── README.md # Documentation
 │── .gitignore # Ignore unnecessary files

 I am working on it.I want to add
-- Search by expense name
-- Filter by category
-- Sort by amount and date
-- Export expenses to CSV
 And add analysis through python using libraries like pandas and numpy.